Skip to main content

 Who can use Hai?

-Hai is enabled by default for all HackerOne customers, providing full access to the agent.
+Hai is enabled by default for all customers and researchers.

-Hai is a core component of HackerOne's Services (including HackerOne Triage) and will continue to provide those Services even if you disable Hai for your organization's users.
+Yes.
+Hai is a core part of HackerOne’s services (including Hai Triage) and will continue to support those workflows even if you disable Hai for your users.

-HackerOne integrates Hai throughout its service offerings as an integral part of its workflow to improve productivity and streamline the triage process.
-The system analyzes report data to confirm scope alignment, filters potential spam submissions, and evaluates reports against vulnerability criteria and program policies.
-Security analysts leverage Hai for practical tasks such as automated assessment and scope recommendations while also relying on it for policy compliance checks.
-Throughout this process, Hai helps reformat reports, generate summaries, and provide remediation advice to enhance the overall quality of vulnerability management.
+HackerOne integrates Hai throughout its service offerings as an integral part of its workflow to improve productivity and streamline triage.
+The system analyzes report data to confirm scope alignment, filters potential spam submissions, and evaluates reports against vulnerability criteria and program guidelines.

-Customers have organization-wide control over Hai, allowing admins to enable or disable Hai for the entire organization.
-Granular controls are not supported for selectively enabling or disabling specific Hai functionalities or for a specific subset of a customer's users.
+Controls operate at the organization level, allowing admins to enable or disable Hai for the entire organization.
+Granular controls are not supported for specific features or for a specific subset of users.

 Does Hai share data with third parties?